- What is the best month to arrive in Canada?

 Participants can arrive at any time of the year.
-Newcomers to Canada are recommended to arrive on the suggested start dates to join the virtual GO International orientation date, which is offered monthly.
 Work is available in any of the bigger cities like Toronto and Vancouver any time of the year.
 Jobs in the resort areas are usually available for summer and winter seasons only.
-During normal seasons and non-COVID times, it might be better to arrive early if you are looking for a seasonal job in a resort. - Where can I work?

-Job opportunities depend on a number of factors including your education, work experience, English level, attitude, motivation, and interview skills as well as your program start and end dates.
+Job opportunities depend on a number of factors including your education, work experience, English level, attitude, motivation, and interview skills as well as your arrival date.
 Seasonal placements are oftentimes found in vacation destinations, such as Whistler, BC and Banff, AB.
 Bigger cities like Vancouver, Toronto, Calgary and Ottawa offer lots of different job fields and positions.
-Most job offers on our Hot Jobs List are based in Vancouver, Whistler and Toronto.
-However, you are free to live and work in any location throughout Canada. - What is the average salary for a Working Holiday participant?
+Most job connections we have are based in BC and AB.
+However, you are free to live and work in any location throughout Canada.

-Most jobs pay around CAD $15.55 to CAD $19 per hour, and many service jobs include tips/gratuity on top of your salary.
-This obviously depends on your work experience, education and job field. - What are typical jobs available to Working Holiday participants?
+Most jobs pay around CA$15 to CA$17.95 per hour, and many service jobs include tips/gratuity on top of your salary.
+This obviously depends on your work experience, education and job field.

-- Hospitality (Restaurants, bars, cafes, hotels, hostels)
+- Hospitality (restaurants, bars, cafes, hotels, hostels)

-- Retail (Retail clerk, cashier, inventory & stock)
+- Retail (retail clerk, cashier, inventory & stock)

-- General Labour (Farm work, construction, landscaping)
+- General Labour (farm work, construction, landscaping)

-- Tourism (Hotel, hostel, ski resorts, tourist attractions, tour guide, guest services)
+- Tourism (hotel, hostel, ski resorts, tourist attractions, tour guide, guest services)

-- Seasonal Jobs (Ski resorts, farm work, summer camps)
+- Seasonal Jobs (ski resorts, farm work, summer camps)

-- Childcare (Au Pair, Nanny, tutoring, teaching)
+- Childcare (au pair, nanny, tutoring, teaching)

 - Which jobs can I do?